Anna Luise Föhse: Life

-Anna Luise Föhse was the daughter of Rudolf Föhse (d.
-1698), the court pharmacist in Dessau, and his wife, Agnes Ohme (d.
-1707).
-Her paternal grandparents were Christoph Föhse (d.
-1664) and Blandine Eleonore Schulze (1619–1696), and her maternal grandparents were Johannes Ohme (d.
-1667) and Anna Betken (d.
-1661).
+Anna Luise Föhse was the daughter of Rudolf Föhse, the court pharmacist in Dessau, and his wife, Agnes Ohme.
+Her paternal grandparents were Christoph Föhse and Blandine Eleonore Schulze, and her maternal grandparents were Johannes Ohme and Anna Betken.

 She was the childhood sweetheart and later morganatic wife of Prince Leopold I of Anhalt-Dessau.
 Despite great resistance on the part of her own father and of her mother-in-law Henriette Catherine, the daughter of Frederick Henry of Orange-Nassau, she married him in 1698 at age 22.
 After paying 92 000 Taler to the imperial treasury, she was raised to Imperial Princess by Emperor Leopold I three years later, giving her a higher rank than him.
 She was aided by Moses Benjamin Wulff, the court Jew and close advisor to Leopold.

 In the same year 1698, he took up government.
 Anna Luise and Leopold had ten children together; Leopold also fathered two illegitimate children in 1733 and 1735.

 Relations between Anna Luise and her mother-in-law later improved.
 She also had a good relationship with the Prussian royal family.
 Her career was the subject of the tabloid press of the day, and of several plays.
 She died in 1745; broken-hearted by her loss, Leopold died only two years later.